nab622/VobSub-To-Ass/README.md

 }
 ```

-Write this to a `JSON` file somewhere on your disk.
+Write this object to a `JSON` file somewhere on your disk.
 This will be the file you give the script with `input_file`.

 ## Happy converting!